 Your IT business has control over many aspects of employment, including hiring, firing, promotions, compensation, and what kind of environment your employees work in.
 This makes your company vulnerable to the risk that employees could accuse you of wrongful treatment.
 Employees may make claims of discrimination, sexual harassment, or retaliation.
 Candidates for a job could also sue your company, alleging that they were rejected for discriminatory reasons.
 Employment Practices Liability Insurance can financially protect companies from these risks by paying for legal fees and settlements in the event that they are sued over their employment practices.

 Employment Practices Liability Insurance (also known as EPLI) protects your company if current, past, or prospective employees sue for alleged wrongful treatment.
 It covers legal fees and any settlements or judgments against your company.
 Insurers cover legal costs whether you win or lose the lawsuit, but punitive damages or fines are not covered.
 EPLI policies typically include coverage for your company, directors, officers, managers, and current and former employees.

 - Your software development firm interviews a software engineer for an open position.
 She is highly qualified for the role but is not offered the position.
 During the interview, your interviewer asks several questions about whether she has children and her childcare arrangements.
 These questions are considered discriminatory towards female applicants, and the applicant sues, alleging that she was not offered the position because of her sex.

-Why do IT professionals need Employment Practices Liability Insurance?
+Why is Employment Practices Liability Insurance important?